-Jamie D. Davis, Ph.D., is a licensed clinical psychologist who obtained her Ph.D. at Oklahoma State University in 1997 and completed her pre- and post- doctoral fellowships at Dartmouth-Hitchcock Medical Center in 1996 and 1997 – 1999, respectively.
-She possesses 25 years of clinical, program management, and policy analysis experience.
+Jamie D. Davis, Ph.D., is a licensed clinical psychologist who obtained her Ph.D. at Oklahoma State University and completed her pre- and post- doctoral fellowships at Dartmouth-Hitchcock Medical Center.
+She possesses over 25 years of clinical, program management, and policy analysis experience.
 Dr. Davis has spent the past 15 years supporting Veterans, service members, and their families providing direct mental health services and conducting health services and policy research.
 In 2015, she became an American Political Science Association Congressional Health and Aging Policy Fellow.
-Currently, she is a Health System Specialist for the Veterans Health Administration’s Office of Community Engagement/Center for Compassionate Care Innovation where she manages a portfolio of National partnership initiatives and innovative clinical demonstration projects for Veterans who experience pain, suicidal behaviors, post-traumatic stress disorder, and traumatic brain injury.
+Currently, she is a Health System Specialist for the Veterans Health Administration’s National Center for Health Advancement and Partnership where she manages a portfolio of National partnership initiatives and innovative clinical demonstration projects for Veterans who experience pain, suicidal behaviors, post-traumatic stress disorder, and traumatic brain injury.
 Dr. Davis also serves as the Collaborations Lead for the Veteran Community Partnership initiative focused on developing local VA – community partnership coalitions.
-Dr. Davis is a member of the Muscogee Creek Nation.
+Dr. Davis is a member of the Muscogee Creek Nation and Caddo Tribe of Oklahoma.

 Elder Justice Initiative, U.S. Department of Justice (DOJ)